Social media is a part of modern life, so, naturally, more movies should embrace it as central to the experiences of the characters in the movies.

-A documentary that explores how the Internet affects society today and may affect it tomorrow.
+A documentary that explores how the internet affects the society today and may affect it tomorrow.

-It asks probing questions like “will our great, great-grandchildren grow up in a world where they have no need for human companionship?”
+It asks probing questions like, “Will our great, great-grandchildren grow up in a world where they do not need human companionship?”

 Werner Herzog is a consistently thought-provoking filmmaker.

-A chilling documentary about not just about Cambridge Analytica but about the surveillance Internet.
+A chilling documentary not just about Cambridge Analytica but about the surveillance internet.